ddyjis/CMT212/Report.md

 Median of mortality rate in 2015: 0.0177
 ```

-The two histograms above shows the distribution of mortality rates in the world in 1980 and 2015 respectively.
+The two <u>histograms</u> above shows the distribution of mortality rates in the world in 1980 and 2015 respectively.
 They are plotted with the same scales in x-axis and y-axis.
-It can be seen that children survival got much improved in that 35 years.
+It can be seen that children <u>survival got much improved</u> in that 35 years.
 The whole distribution shifted to the left with higher peak.
 It can also be seen that country with the worst situation had reduced the mortality rate by at least half.

-The median of mortality rate reduced from 0.0750 to 0.0177 which means majority of countries have their child survivor rates improved.
+The <u>median</u> of mortality rate reduced from 0.0750 to 0.0177 which means majority of countries have their child survivor rates improved.

 For the vaccine dataset, I computed the number of countries that used certain vaccine in 1980 and 2015 as well as the number of countries that had used a vaccine during the period.